decentralized-identity/org/work-item-lifecycle.md

 protection.
 It is recommended that detailed profiles of a single DIF work item or deliverable be donated to the working group that defined that work item to simplify IP concerns if the contributors defining the profile need to open an "upstream" PR or issue.
+See the profile template [here](https://github.com/decentralized-identity/template-for-profile-workitems/blob/main/single-file-test/spec.md)

-## Interoperability Profiles
+#### Interoperability Profiles

 A common goal for interoperability efforts is to define a profile of multiple specifications (protocols and/or data models) that add up to an "end to end"